ros2-gbp/rosbag2-release/README.md

 ## Using with composition

 Play and record are fundamental tasks of `rosbag2`.
 However, playing or recording data at high rates may have limitations (e.g. spurious packet drops) due to one of the following:
-- low network bandwith
+- low network bandwidth
 - high CPU load
 - slow mass memory
 - ROS 2 middleware serialization/deserialization delays & overhead

 ROS 2 C++ nodes can benefit from intra-process communication to partially or completely bypass network transport of messages between two nodes.

-Multiple _components_ can be _composed_, either [statically](https://docs.ros.org/en/rolling/Tutorials/Intermediate/Composition.html#compile-time-composition-using-ros-services) or [dynamically](https://docs.ros.org/en/rolling/Tutorials/Intermediate/Composition.html#run-time-composition-using-ros-services-with-a-publisher-and-subscriber): all the composed component will share the same address space because they will be loaded in a single process.
+Multiple _components_ can be _composed_, either [statically](https://docs.ros.org/en/rolling/Tutorials/Intermediate/Composition.html#compile-time-composition-with-hardcoded-nodes) or [dynamically](https://docs.ros.org/en/rolling/Tutorials/Intermediate/Composition.html#run-time-composition-using-ros-services-with-a-publisher-and-subscriber): all the composed component will share the same address space because they will be loaded in a single process.

 A prerequirement is for each C++ node to be [_composable_](https://docs.ros.org/en/rolling/Concepts/Intermediate/About-Composition.html?highlight=composition) and to follow the [guidelines](https://docs.ros.org/en/rolling/Tutorials/Demos/Intra-Process-Communication.html?highlight=intra) for efficient publishing & subscription.